diegojromerolopez/diegojromerolopez.github.io/content/en/post/2023-01-14-reduce-the-size-of-your-docker-images.md

 tags: ["docker"]
 ---

-# Reduce the size of your builder images
 Docker images should have a small size.
 For example, Alpine Linux images have a mere 50MB of size, debian-slim is 50-60MB of size.
 Why do we seek a small size footprint?
 One reason is simply because the